MFA General Guidelines

 • Work may incorporate audio or sound recording not created by the artist if the artist obtains the same from an open source or has permission to use, distribute, and sell the audio or sound recording.
 To the extent possible, the artist shall credit the original creator of the audio or sound recording in the description of the media.
 The artist indemnifies MFA from any loss or damage sustained by MFA due to artist’s failure to comply with any copyright laws regarding such audio or sound recording.

-(Not applicable to Curve Gallery)
+(Not applicable to Virtual Gallery)

 Delivery